Create and provision a simulated TPM device using C device SDK for IoT Hub Device Provisioning Service

 cd azure-iot-sdk-c mkdir cmake cd cmake

-The code sample uses a Windows TPM simulator.
-Run the following command to enable the SAS token authentication.
+The code sample uses a Windows TPM simulator to provide attestation via SAS Token authentication.
+Run the following command to build a version of the SDK specific to your development client platform and attestation mechanism (TPM Simulator).
 It also generates a Visual Studio solution for the simulated device.

 cmake -Duse_prov_client:BOOL=ON -Duse_tpm_simulator:BOOL=ON ..